smart2004/Algorythms-Data_Structures-/README.md

 ## deque.py
 ### Brief Task Description

-Gosha implemented the Dec data structure, the maximum size of which is determined by a given number.
+Gosh implemented the Dec data structure, the maximum size of which is determined by a given number.
 Methods push_back(x), push_front(x), pop_back(), pop_front() worked correctly.
 But, if there were many elements in the deck, the program worked for a very long time.
 The fact is that not all operations were performed in O(1).
 Help Gosh!
 Write an efficient implementation.

 ###### Attention: when implementing, use a ring buffer.